-Grab a glass of Ruinart Blanc de Blancs, doll, and join us for a chat with the smart, savvy and seriously stunning global philanthropist Becca Cason Thrash.
-One of the world’s most revered party hosts and a member of The Salonniere 100, Becca throws fêtes that are as fun and frolicsome as they are fruitful.
-While raising millions of dollars for global charities, Becca’s gatherings also give those lucky enough to be on her guest list the chance to mix and mingle with the most enchanting members of foreign and Hollywood royalty, captains of industry and the creative elite.
-We’re talking bucket list hobnobbing, baby.
+Grab a glass of Ruinart Blanc de Blancs, and join us for a chat with the smart, savvy, and seriously stunning global philanthropist Becca Cason Thrash.
+One of the world’s most revered party hosts and a two-time member of The Salonniere 100, Becca throws fêtes that are as fun and frolicsome as they are fruitful.
+While raising millions of dollars for global charities, Becca’s gatherings also give those lucky enough to be on her guest list the chance to mix and mingle with the most enchanting members of foreign and Hollywood royalty, captains of industry, and the creative elite.
+We’re talking bucket-list hobnobbing.
 In fact, France was so smitten with Becca’s work to raise funds for the Louvre that they bestowed upon her the Legion of Honor.
 It should come as no surprise that a gal who turns nights into illustrious occasions would be knighted with the most illustrious decoration in France.
 Let’s listen in as Madame Thrash shares the secrets of her sublime soirées.

 Your parties are the hottest ticket in Houston.
 What’s the secret to your success as a party host?

 Having a diverse guest list…when you come to one of my parties, you never know who you might meet!